flatironinstitute/finufft/docs/math.rst

    \qquad \mbox{for } j=1,\ldots,M

-This is the adjoint of the type-1, ie the evaluation of a given Fourier series at a set of arbitrary points.
+This is the adjoint of the type 1, ie the evaluation of a given Fourier series at a set of arbitrary points.
-Both type-1 and type-2 transforms are invariant under translations of the NU points by multiples of $2\pi$, thus one could require that all NU points live in the origin-centered box $[-\pi,\pi)^d$.
+Both type 1 and type 2 transforms are invariant under translations of the NU points by multiples of $2\pi$, thus one could require that all NU points live in the origin-centered box $[-\pi,\pi)^d$.